 Prices obviously vary from high season to low season.
 A low tourist season in Phuket starts together with rain season in May and lasts till October.
 A high season is from November to April.

-Budget hotels and hostels sell out fast, so make sure you book your stay in advance.
+Budget hotels and hostels sell out fast, so make sure you book your accommodation in advance.

-What is great about Phuket is that you can find fantastic bargains on luxury hotels and resorts, especially if you book via Agoda.
+What is great about Phuket is that you can find fantastic bargains on luxury hotels and resorts as there are often a big discounts.

 You can stay in a luxury and comfortable hotel without spending a fortune.